harshitakukreja/harshitakukreja.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-> I'll be attending NeuRIPS 2025 San Diego.
+> I'll be attending NeurIPS 2025 San Diego.

 I am a Software / Machine Learning Engineer building ML solutions to improve health outcomes.
-I am currently working on intelligent imaging systems building them step-by-step from research to outcomes.
+I am currently working on intelligent imaging systems, building them step-by-step from research to outcomes.

 Prior to the no-fall Californian phase of my life I've worked at the University of Maryland Medical Center, NYU Langone Health, and collaborated with the brilliant people at Johns Hopkins Medical Institute.
-My work has ranged from discussion analysis of GLP-1 reception on social media, to generating MR scans from a different MR scan, with the latest being improving radiotherapy planning for glioblastoma patients.
+My work has ranged from discussion analysis of GLP-1 reception on social media, to generating fat suppressed MR scans from non-fat suppressed MR scans, with the latest being improving radiotherapy planning for glioblastoma patients.

 A Masters in Computer Science from NYU's Courant Institute of Mathematical Sciences and the post Bachelors academic pursuit in machine learning research laid the foundation of the ML x Health journey I've embarked upon.

 <br>
-Excited to meet fellow ML x Health enthusiasts at NeuRIPS San Diego this year.
+Excited to meet fellow ML x Health enthusiasts at NeurIPS San Diego this year.
 Reach out if you'll be around; let's meet and chat!